Synopsis: This article aims to introduce the concept of variation to those who are new to continual improvement and process behaviour charts.

 The two graphs in Figure 1 and Figure 2 represent two different processes.
 Let’s say the horizontal axis of each graph represents a timeline, while the vertical axis records a performance measure, e.g. the quarterly revenue achieved by a business, or the number of patients treated in a hospital department each week, or the number of days an insurance company takes to process each customer claim.

 If we knew which of the points on either of this graphs represent exceptional variation, then we'd know if the process is predictable and what kind of action we need to take to improve it.

 How can we tell the two types of variation apart?
 Walter Shewhart worked out a method for calculating the boundaries or limits within which a process can be safely considered to be predictable or “in statistical control”.
 We call them natural process limits.
-Figures 3 and 4 below show the same process charts, this time with the natural process limits drawn in red.
+Figures 3 and 4 below show the same process charts as Figures 1 and 2, this time with the natural process limits drawn in red.

 Within these limits, any occurring variation is highly likely to be routine or common cause.
 The points falling outside the natural process limits represent exceptional variation.
 We can now tell that process A is predictable, with all the points falling between the upper and lower natural process limits, while process B has points outside the limits, therefore it is unpredictable or, in traditional continual improvement terminology, “out of statistical control”.

 Note: The terms “predictable” and “unpredictable” are now preferred to “in or out of statistical control”.
 By the same token, “process behaviour chart” is preferred to the more traditional term “statistical process control” or “SPC”.

 Two types of action